joeypiccola/lastbootuptime_win/README.md

 ### The Task

 The task queries the PuppetDB Nodes endpoint API and monitors for when the LastBootUpTime fact for a specific node changes.
-This task should be executed on a Windows machine running PowerShell v5 or greater.
+This task should be executed on a Windows machine running PowerShell v5 or greater and should be able to access the Puppet master on TCP/8081.